Limited Purpose Flexible Spending Account (LPFSA) Support

 -

-If you have additional qualified dependents, you may request a card for them through your online account, or on our mobile app, AFmobile®.
+If you have a spouse or additional qualified dependents, you may request a card for them through your online account, or on our mobile app, AFmobile®.
 Here’s how:

 - Online